TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 18/Psalms 18.4.md

 ---

-The cords of death compassed me, And the floods of ungodliness made me afraid.
+The cords of death surrounded me.
+The floods of ungodliness made me afraid.